Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 ## Learning story 265
 As a student I want to learn have i can see which ports are in use on my mac, so I can fix my problem with running docker.

+### What i have learned
+When i first wanted to run docker I found out that something was already running on the port that was used for docker, So I started searching what was running on docker, but couldn't find what exactly was running on that port.
+After a couple of days when I went to school again I asked one of the teachers to help me out, because I couldn't figure out what was running on that port.
+When looking at it with the teacher I learned that with a simple command you can see all the ports running on your mac, so now I could see what was running on port 5000.
+When looking up on the internet what it was I found out it was control center on monterey listening to port 5000.
+At last after i turned of Airplay reciever on my mac like the internet told me I could finally run my docker smoothly.